Activity

 0

-created a functional shop system that subtracts total pearls earned when you buy something.
+created a functional shop system that subtracts total pearls earned when you buy something. i did this by creating a global variable that tracks your pearls earned per order and subtracting that peral amount when pressing an area2d in the shop overlay!
+I currently have 3 colors: purple, yellow, pink, starfish, seaweed bows, and barnacles available to purchase on the shop!
 I also implemented a pick random function for the colors only if you’ve purchased them, so they show up in the order request. next, i’m going to add the color showing on the crab shell and check order logic for the crab colors.

 0